peptide garden

 14. [14]

-Multiple authors.
+Prokopidis K, Moriarty F, Bahat G, McLean J, Church DD, Patel HP.
 The effect of nicotinamide mononucleotide and riboside on skeletal muscle mass and function: a systematic review and meta-analysis.”
 J Cachexia Sarcopenia Muscle.
 2025.
-PubMedSystematic review
+16(3):e13799 DOI PubMedSystematic review

 Most recent meta-analysis.
 Found current evidence does not conclusively support NMN/NR for preserving muscle mass and function in adults over 60.